ITS 075: Orientation Overview

 - access Mobile Apps available for New River services

-- create an instant message using Blackboard IM
+- create an instant message using Zoom

-- enroll in the Alert Management System
+- enroll in the Alert Management System for SMS messages

-- the online New River orientation
+- complete the online New River orientation

 Essential Topics Explained